Even with SCOTUS decision, Oklahoma AG still expecting 'much litigation' on religious charter school

 People are also reading…

-In a statement released Monday afternoon, Oklahoma Attorney General Gentner Drummond said while he expects more lawsuits to come, the Supreme Court’s decision not to hear arguments in the matter bolsters his office’s position that a recent decision to authorize a state-sponsored private charter school is unconstitutional.
+In a statement released Monday afternoon, Oklahoma Attorney General Gentner Drummond said that while he expects more lawsuits to come, the Supreme Court’s decision not to hear arguments in the matter bolsters his office’s position that the recent authorization of a state-sponsored private charter school is unconstitutional.

 “The Supreme Court’s decision not to take up the Peltier case is promising for all Oklahomans who are troubled by the possibility of state-funded religious charter schools.
 While the court’s action may be taken as a favorable development in the effort to maintain secular public schools, I expect much litigation on this issue in the months to come.
 I will continue fighting to protect the Constitution and preserve religious liberty, just as my oath requires.”